Does Your Lawn Have Mining Bees?

 How Can I Remove Them If They Become a Nuisance?

-In the rare occasion that your lawn becomes heavily infested and looks very unsightly, products are available to kill the bees.
+In the rare occasion that your lawn becomes heavily infested and looks very unsightly, products are available to remove the bees.
 You should ask your local lawn care company about these solutions to avoid the mess from continuing.